Anthonyntilelli/goFishMultiplayer/README.md

 ### Static Analysis

-### CppCheck
+#### CppCheck

-CppCheck is used to preform the static analysis of the code in sr/ Static check are automatically run every Cmake build by default.
+CppCheck is used to preform the static analysis of the code in `src/`.
+Static check are automatically run every Cmake build by default.
-The cmake option "staticCheck1" is used to control if static check will run.
+The cmake option "staticCheck" is used to control if static check will run.

-### Clang-tidy
+#### Clang-tidy

 Clang-tidy is also available to run static analysis on the project.
 But it is not part of the cmake build as it is much slower then cppCheck.